Using the NIST Framework to Help Non-Federal Organizations Protect Controlled Unclassified Information (CUI)

 Apptega’s intelligent framework mapping tool, Harmony, changes everything.
 With Harmony, you can map multiple security programs, for ISO 27001, PCI, HIPAA, GDPR and others, right in one solution with a convenient, easy-to-understand dashboard.
 The cost and effort required to manage multiple frameworks can be reduced by 50% or more.
 And when you need compliance evidence for only one framework during an audit or self-assessment, you can easily isolate that framework in the Apptega dashboard and reports.

 NIST 800-171 covers five core cybersecurity functions: identify, protect, detect, respond, and recover.
-These five areas are the heart of the NIST 800-171 framework.
+These five areas are the heart of this framework.
 They can help you design proactive safeguards to protect CUI and help your organization plan for how you will mitigate and respond to cyber risks related to CUI.

 Let’s take a closer look at each area and their intended purpose: